DeanFac/facultyhandbook/docs/5_research_activities/4_evaluations.md

 A two-track policy is followed for PhD thesis evaluation.

 1) Track 1:
-   1. If 70% or more of the thesis has already been published in peer reviewed journal/s.
+   1. If 70% or more of the thesis has already been published in peer reviewed journal(s)/ venue.
    2. Guide suggests 2 reviewers (can be from IITM or outside) after confirming their willingness by e-mail.
 The thesis will be sent to the 2 examiners and viva voce is scheduled once one of the reviews is received.

 2) Track A: